Ghost Size V3: The ‘Epic’ Creatine Supplement Levels Up Gains with Peak ATP

 Out with the old, in with the new

-Senactiv is what’s known as a senolytic, which is a compound that can induce cellular death in old, deteriorating cells (known as senescent cells)[61] — thus promoting growth and health by encouraging new cell regeneration.
+Senactiv falls is what’s known as a senolytic, which is a compound that can induce cellular death in old, deteriorating cells (known as senescent cells)[59] — thus promoting growth and health by encouraging new cell regeneration.
 The process may sound scary, but it’s natural, and senolytics speed it up.
 Senactiv is one such senolytic that actually functions in the endothelial lining of skeletal muscle cells!

 NuLiv Science has conducted a lot of research on the ginsenosides inside of ginseng.
 In one such placebo-controlled study, they found that muscle tissue exposed to the ginseng extract used in Senactiv prior to exercise enhanced glycogen replenishment and led to fewer markers of inflammation compared to placebo.[60]